arfc/msr-neutronics/msr-flows/readme.md

 ### Short Term Testing

 Testing to see the short term effects cycle time has upon msr behaviour, particularly looking at cyclical behaviour.
-These files are located in the `flow_tests` directory.
+These files are located in the `flow-tests` directory.

 The `input.py` file contains the user defined terms (i.e. cycles and such).